-The doctor will feel if there are any swelling in the area where the patient’s prostate is located, as this may signal the presence of an enlarged prostate.
+The doctor will feel if there is any swelling in the area where the patient’s prostate is located, as this may signal the presence of an enlarged prostate.

 The patient may also be asked to provide the doctor with a urine sample.
 The sample will then be tested for the presence of bacteria or other microorganisms.

-This can help the physician determine if an infection might cause urinary hesitancy symptoms.
+This can help the physician determine if an infection might cause hesitancy in urination symptoms.
 There are cases where the doctor may prefer to swab the urethra’s inside – the swab will then be sent to a laboratory.
 This can also help to determine if an infection is present.

 Other tests that might also be conducted to determine possible underlying causes of urinary hesitancy include:

 - Pressure flow testing, where a catheter is used to determine the pressure on the inside of the patient’s bladder.